What are SIC & NAICS Codes?

 Option 1.
 Search the official government SIC and NAICS manuals online to locate codes and industry descriptions.

 Option 2.
 Locate a company profile for a company that operates within the industry you are researching.
 Company profiles typically include the company's SIC and NAICS codes.
 Many companies operate across a variety of industries (e.g. have multiple lines of business) and may have more than one code.
 A company's primary SIC/NAICS code is usually the first in the listing.
-Here are a few library databases that provide company profiles.
-For additional company research databases, see the Company Research Guide.
+These library databases provide company profiles: